jser/realtime.jser.info/_posts/2014-02-16-how-to-build-a-cli-tool-with-node-js-and-phantomjs-smashing-coding.md

 ---
-title: 'How To Build A CLI Tool With Node.js And PhantomJS | Smashing Coding'
+title: How To Build A CLI Tool With Node.js And PhantomJS | Smashing Coding
 author: azu
 layout: post
 itemUrl: 'http://coding.smashingmagazine.com/2014/02/12/build-cli-tool-nodejs-phantomjs/'